 DESCRIPTION RELEVANCE LEGISLATION an aquifer interference approval) under section 91.
 This Act establishes the Sydney Coordination may be required Water Corporation as a statutory with Sydney Water during the State owned corporation.
-The works if a permit to discharge functions of the Sydney Water treated groundwater to a NSW Sydney Water Act Sydney Water stormwater Corporation is to supply and store 1994 water, provide sewerage services, drain or wastewater network, provide stormwater drainage and or a permit to use approved dispose of waste water within its metered standpipes on Sydney area of operations. water hydrants is required.
+The works if a permit to discharge functions of the Sydney Water treated groundwater to a NSW Sydney Water Act Corporation is to supply and store Sydney Water stormwater 1994 water, provide sewerage services, drain or wastewater network, provide stormwater drainage and or a permit to use approved dispose of waste water within its metered standpipes on Sydney water hydrants is required. area of operations.
 This Act includes additional provisions to protect human health and the environment for a modern NSW Protection of the This plan outlines how A W and fair waste industry in NSW.
-Environment Operations Edwards will manage waste Changes within this regulation (Waste) Regulation disposal in accordance with the includes amended thresholds for 2014: new waste reforms. environment protection licences and reforms to the waste levy system.
-The purpose of the Act is to encourage the most efficient use The relevance of the Act to this of resources and to reduce environmental harm in accordance project is to implement the with the principles of ecological strategies by adopting the sustainable development. hierarchy of avoidance: NSW Waste Avoidance The Act provides for the making of avoidance of unnecessary and Resource Recovery policies and strategies to achieve resource consumption; Act 2001 these ends.
-It is an offence under resource recovery (including reuse, reprocessing, recycling the Protection of the Environment Operations Act to wilfully or and energy recovery), disposal negligently dispose of waste in a (as a last resort). manner that harms or is likely to harm the environment.
+Environment Operations Edwards will manage waste Changes within this regulation disposal in accordance with the (Waste) Regulation includes amended thresholds for 2014: new waste reforms. environment protection licences and reforms to the waste levy system.
+The purpose of the Act is to encourage the most efficient use of resources and to reduce The relevance of the Act to this environmental harm in accordance project is to implement the with the principles of ecological strategies by adopting the sustainable development. hierarchy of avoidance: NSW Waste Avoidance The Act provides for the making of avoidance of unnecessary and Resource Recovery policies and strategies to achieve resource consumption; Act 2001 these ends.
+It is an offence under resource recovery (including the Protection of the Environment reuse, reprocessing, recycling Operations Act to wilfully or and energy recovery), disposal negligently dispose of waste in a (as a last resort). manner that harms or is likely to harm the environment.